-Bachelor of Arts in Theatre - Sound for the Performing Arts
+Sound for the Performing Arts Major - BA

 About the Program

-The Sound for the Performing Arts Program at Purdue University seeks to expand the young sound designer/technician/engineer’s range of knowledge and expression through broad-based exposure to various careers related to sound for the performing arts.
+The Sound for the Performing Arts major at Purdue University seeks to expand the student sound designer/technician/engineer’s range of knowledge and expression through broad-based exposure to various careers related to sound for the performing arts.
 Sound designers enter this field with either a strong technical/engineering aptitude/background or extraordinary musical talent in composition and/or performance.
 Ideal candidates demonstrate strong aptitude in both.

 Students receive a solid foundation in all aspects of sound as part of a well-rounded liberal arts education.
 Working individually and as part of many different types of teams, students learn to collaborate towards the realization of diverse auditory projects in the performing arts.

-The program allows students to focus efforts more towards technology, artistry or both.
-The major consists of core classes, specialized training and related electives.
-Upon completion, students may choose to enter sound related fields or pursue further graduate study towards careers in the entertainment industry.
+The program allows students to focus efforts more on technology, artistry, or both.
+The major consists of core classes, specialized training, and related electives.
+Upon completion, students may choose to enter sound-related fields or pursue further graduate study towards careers in the entertainment industry.

 Auerbach•Polach•Friedlander designed the electronics for all of the sound facilities which feature a high degree of integration and cross-venue compatibility.

 The study of sound for the performing arts includes both the classroom study and practical application of those studies.
 Therefore, the student is encouraged and expected to be an active member of our production community.
-In this laboratory setting, the student not only applies information and ideas learned in classes, but also learns the critical life lessons of responsibility, commitment, and cooperation, which are crucial skills needed for survival in the 21st century.
+In this laboratory setting, the student not only applies information and ideas learned in classes but also learns the critical life lessons of responsibility, commitment, and cooperation, which are crucial skills needed for professional success.

 Visit the Purdue Admissions page to apply.